 St. Olaf actively promotes student–faculty partnerships that investigate academic topics.
-In addition to the college’s own Center for Undergraduate Research and Inquiry program, the National Science Foundation, the Howard Hughes Medical Institute, and even the National Institute of Justice also support research at the college.
+In addition to the college’s own Collaborative Undergraduate Research and Inquiry program, the National Science Foundation, the Howard Hughes Medical Institute, and even the National Institute of Justice also support research at the college.

 Students participate in projects in all disciplines and in various forms, including a robust 10-week summer research program.
 Recent undergraduate research at St. Olaf includes new forensic analysis of clothing fibers, studying the diets of trout in a local stream, looking at how theological assumptions shaped the emergence of scientific thought, and investigating the possibility of turning algae into diesel fuel.

 Such experiences are designed to enrich students’ skills in investigating open-ended questions with unknown results.
 Students learn what it means to be a practicing scholar in the field of their interest, and the experience prepares them for success in graduate school and future employment.

 Student–faculty research also results in faculty members enhancing their teaching and contributions to society.